aseprite/api/api/dialog.md

           onchange=function }
 ```

-Creates a text entry field + a button to select one file to open or save, possibilities:
+Creates a text entry field + a button to select one file to open or save, with the following options:

 * `open`: When true, shows a dialog to open an existing file (set to true by default).
 * `save`: When true, shows a dialog to select an existing file to overwrite or a new file to save.